Advanced Certificate Student Handbook

 Library users are obligated to keep the following library regulations:

-1. The library and reading room will be open during the semesters from 07.00 – 22.00, although a librarian will not be continually on duty.
+- The Library and Reading Room will be open during the semesters from 7 a.m. to 10 p.m., although a librarian will not be continually on duty.

-3. Each book needs to be properly checked out with the Student ID, also if used in the library or reading room!
-In no case, library inventory is allowed to be taken out of the library without properly signing it out.
+- Each book needs to be properly checked out with the Student ID, also if used in the Library or Reading Room!
+Library inventory is never allowed to be taken out of the Library without properly signing it out.

-4. The limit on signed-out books is ten books.
-The librarian may allow exceptions
+- The limit on signed-out books is ten books at one time.
+The librarian may allow exceptions.

-6. Used books are not allowed to be placed back on the shelves by oneself, but are to be put on the book cart (main library) or the return shelf (reading room).
+- Used books are not allowed to be placed back on the shelves by oneself, but are to be put on the book cart (Main Library) or the return shelf (reading room).

-7. Books, being reserved for current courses, are kept on the reserved shelf in the main library and can only be checked out for a maximum of two hours.
-Books taken from there HAVE to be put back into the reserved shelf.
+- Books reserved for current courses are kept on the reserved shelf in the Main Library and can only be checked out for a maximum of two hours.
+Books taken from there HAVE to be put back on the reserved shelf.

-8. The regular lending period is four weeks.
-It can be extended by two weeks if there is no reservation or an ulterior usage needed.
+- The regular lending period is four weeks.
+It can be extended by two weeks if there is no other reservation or an ulterior usage.
 Handing over the book to a third person is not allowed.
-The library is free to shorten the lending period on special occasions.
+The Library is free to shorten the lending period in special circumstances.

-10. The working space in the library has to be totally cleaned, at the latest in the evening.
+- The working space in the Library has to be totally cleaned, at the latest in the evening.

-12. Food and beverages are prohibitted in all library rooms, except water in lockable containers.
+- Food and beverages are prohibited in all Library rooms, except water in closable containers.

-14. All of the library staff working place is not accessible to users.
+- The working place of Library staff is not accessible to Library users.

-16. The librarian may exclude certain library property from lending or use.
+- The librarian may exclude certain Library property from lending or use.

 Printing/Copying/Scanning

-In the library, the students have access to a printer/copier.
+In the Library, the students have access to a printer/copier.
 At the beginning of the school year, every student receives a printer account as well as a code for using the printer/copier.
-One page is 0,10€.
-The printer account can be charged by the library staff during their working hours.
+One page costs 0,10€.
+The printer account can be recharged by the Library staff during their working hours.

 Violation of the Library Regulations